chef-boneyard/chef-fundamentals/slides/example-cookbook/01_slide.md

 Notifications can be sent or received between resources.

-“Subscribes” is the opposite of notifies.
+"Subscribes" is the opposite of notifies.

 Multiple notifications with the same action get stacked but only triggered the first time.